MaterializeInc/materialize/doc/user/content/quickstarts/streaming-analytics.md

         GROUP BY 1, 2;
     ```

-    The above model will update as new purchases come in and if existing purchases are marked as deleted later (soft deletes).
-Usually handling soft deletes or retractions is very difficult for streaming systems.
-Most other systems would require you to store that dimensional data in state indefinitely but with our views in Materialize we do not need to worry about the additional challenges of this use case.
+    The above model will update as new purchases come in, as well as when existing purchases are marked as deleted (soft deletes).
+Handling soft deletes is a challenging use case in streaming, and most systems can only provide eventually consistent results.
+Materialize not only provides strong consistency guarantees when handling the resulting retractions, but also minimizes the amount of state that needs to be maintained for the join.

 ### Subscribe to updates